 - RABIES VACCINATION – OR BOOSTER IF NEEDED (2)

 The rabies vaccination must be given AFTER a microchip is implanted.
 An approved vet must record date, product name, batch number, date booster vaccination is due on official documents.
 If your pet already has a rabies vaccination (but microchip implantation must have occurred PRIOR to vaccination) then make sure boosters are up to date, otherwise you will need to start again.
+Update – your pet must be at least 12 weeks old before you can give it a rabies vaccination under the pet travel scheme.
+This is to prevent young animals being moved.

 - WAIT 21 DAYS AFTER DATE OF VACCINATION BEFORE TRAVELLING (3)